michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

   options have been described for potential future use.
 However, bip-taproot doesn't mention any of these techniques.
-Optech agrees with the primary author of the BIP that [activation discussion is premature][FIXME: link to @pwuille tweet].
+Optech agrees with the primary author of the BIP that [activation discussion is premature][discuss activation].
 We first need to ensure that there's widespread agreement that the proposals are safe and desirable before we start a debate about the best way to activate them.

 - **No changes to existing operations for wallets:** all Taproot features will be opt-in, so no existing wallet will need to change how